Palanan: Infrastructure

 The most common forms of transportation in Palanan are by horses, motorcycles, tricycles, or an improvised motorcycles called kuligligs.
 Due to its isolation, the town can be reached quickest by a 23-30 minute flight in a six-seater, single-engine Cyclone Air Cessna commuter plane from Cauayan.
 Palanan is served by Palanan Airport.

-By water, a boat ride from the neighboring town of Divilacan or in the towns of Dingalan and Baler in Aurora province in the south usually takes about two to three hours and six to seven hours, respectively.
+By water, a boat ride from the neighboring town of Divilacan or in the towns of Dingalan and Baler in Aurora in the south usually takes about two to three hours and six to seven hours, respectively.

-There are no roads that connect Palanan to the rest of province as the town can only be reached by a plane or boat ride, or a multi-day hike over the Sierra Madres from the neighboring town of San Mariano, which could take about three to five days.
-However, there is a construction of an 82-kilometer Ilagan-Divilacan Road through the protected Sierra Madre mountains is on-going to open access to the coastal towns of Divilacan, Palanan and Maconacon.
+There are no roads that connect Palanan to the rest of province as the town can only be reached by a plane or boat ride, or a multi-day hike over the Sierra Madre from the neighboring town of San Mariano, which could take about three to five days.
+However, there is a construction of the 82-kilometer Ilagan–Divilacan Road through the protected Sierra Madre is on-going to open access to the coastal towns of Divilacan, Palanan and Maconacon.
 The approved budget contract of the project amounting to P1.5B, will pass through the foothills of the 359,486-hectare Northern Sierra Madre mountain ranges.
 The project will improve an old logging road used by a defunct logging company until the 1990s.
-It will start in Barangay Sindon Bayabo in Ilagan City and will end in Barangay Dicatian in Divilacan.
-The project is started in March 2016 and is expected to be completed in 2024.
+It will start in Barangay Sindon Bayabo in Ilagan and will end in Barangay Dicatian in Divilacan.
+The project was started in March 2016 and was expected to be completed in 2024.